w3f/polkadot-wiki/docs/build-exchange-integration.md

 However, to keep the addresses small, we index every account with a non-zero balance on Polkadot and use just this *index* to identify the account.
 This index is much smaller than the 32-byte *AccountId*, and can usually be encoded in just a couple of bytes.

 Where Bitcoin has the Check58 address format and Ethereum used the `0x...` hex format, Polkadot (and Substrate) use the SS58 address format.
 This is a broad "meta-format" designed to handle many different cryptographies and chains.
 It has much in common with Bitcoin's Check58 format such as a version prefix, a hash-based checksum suffix and base-58 encoding.
 Further information on it can be found here [TODO].
-Of the many supported "version codes", only one particular family of subformats is especially important for Polkadot support in exchanges.
+Of the many supported "version codes", only one particular family of subformats is especially important for Polkadot support in wallets.

 The SS58 format is a base-58 encoding (using the same alphabet as Bitcoin) of a version prefix (which is one byte and always `0x00` for Polkadot and `0x02` for Kusama) followed by one or more payload bytes and ending with one or more checksum bytes: